Erotic Sculpture - 10 Titillating Examples From the History of Art

 Bernini – The Ecstasy of St. Theresa

-Compared to the explicit scenes of lovemaking in our first two examples our third sculpture brings a more suggestive approach to the erotic bliss.
+Compared to the explicit scenes of lovemaking in our first two examples, our third sculpture brings a more suggestive approach to the erotic bliss.
 Made by one of the masters of sculpture from the Baroque era, Gian Lorenzo Bernini, the marble sculpture depicts one scene from the life of Teresa of Avila.
 The moment captured by Bernini is St. Teresa’s ecstatic experience of the divine, an intense moment of the religious ecstasy.
 Although it was done in the Counter-Reformation style, with the aim to convey spiritual aspects of the Catholic faith it is not certain whether Theresa’s experience of the divine is only spiritual or the scene bears sexual connotations and the ecstasy of St. Theresa is actually a physical orgasm.
-The art professionals are still arguing about the message of this work and since there is no definitive answer we’ll let you decide.
+The art professionals are still arguing about the message of this work and since there is no definitive answer we’ll let you decide if this is an erotic sculpture or not.

 Rodin – The Kiss Sculpture